Sewerbird/sewerbird.github.io/_src/posts/202205212340_Edventures_Player_Guide.md

 - Sidhya: The Wild Bearwoman of the Forests.
 Neutral Good.
 Hunting, Medicine, Forests, Winter.
 - Deshya: The Pierced Man of the Sea Mist.
 Chaotic Good.
 The Sea, Storms, Thieves, Secrets.
 - Rael: The Grand Clouded Orb of the Sky.
 Lawful Neutral.
 The Sun, Darkness, The Sky, Time.
 - Forest Spirits: The Host of Sidhya.
 Varied.
-Lesser spirits of particular natural locations and clan heroes.
+Lesser spirits of particular natural locations or ancestral heroes.

 ## Languages